zavadsky/forward/readme.md

 file.txt.frq - list of frequencies of lexicographically sorted words;

 sorted_dic_file.txt - the lexicographically sorted dictionary (list of unique words from the source text file).

+[option2] = -e

+If option2 exists, instead of arithmetic encoding, the entropy will be calculated and displayed. file.txt.enc won't be created.
+With this option, large files are processed times faster.